+Rg≈2rHm

 The curved path of the light due to refraction, having a radius 7 times the radius of the Earth, may be accounted for by using an increased Earth radius, r’.
 Where

-.
+r'=7r6.
 [3].

 To convert from metres to nautical miles, a factor of the value in meters is divided by 1852.